Skip to main content

 Advanced State

 Pulumi is designed to abstract state management away from you so that you can operate in terms of declarative infrastructure as code.
-In certain advanced cases, you may want or need to interact with state more directly, especially when using self-managed backends.
+In certain advanced cases, you may want or need to interact with state more directly, especially when using DIY backends.
 In those cases, the following sections may be helpful.

 Importing Existing Resources